Cardinals dominate to win quarterfinal

-EUNICE – The Eunice football team has won several one-sided affairs throughout the season, but the Cardinals walked away Saturday with its most lopsided victory yet.
+EUNICE – The undefeated Eunice football team has won several one-sided affairs throughout the season, but the Cardinals walked away Saturday with their most lopsided victory yet.

-Senior Kari York rushed for a career-high four touchdowns and the defense forced its opponent to -6 total yards in yet another shutout, as Eunice mercy-ruled visiting Newcomb, 54-0, in a Class 3A State Quarterfinal matchup at Cardinal Stadium.
+Senior Kari York rushed for a career-high four touchdowns, the defense allowed -6 total yards in an eighth straight shutout, and Eunice beat visiting Newcomb by mercy rule, 54-0, in a Class 3A State Quarterfinal matchup at Cardinal Stadium.

 The win pushed the Cardinals to 11-0 this season and advances them to a semifinal matchup against Estancia.

-That sequence really set the tone for the offense the rest of the game, where the Cards had eight offensive penalties (65 yards) on false starts and holds while also accruing 356 yards from scrimmage over just 30 plays.
+That big run really set the tone for the offense the rest of the game, where the Cards accrued 356 yards from scrimmage over just 30 plays.
 Eunice got out of every jam it put itself in, highlighted by York’s run in the opening drive, and a later touchdown that was set up when Evan McCalip took a third-and-27 pass on a slant and bruised his way for 31 yards.

 Not once did the Cards have to punt, as they scored on all but one of their nine possessions.

 “I did see some good things offensively,” Stevens said.
 “There was a couple of times I thought (quarterback Mason Caperton) held onto the ball a little too long, but other than that, I thought our pass protection was a lot better and our communication was a lot better.
 I did see some improvements, some good things there.”

 Caperton shined in his role, completing 7-of-9 passes for 112 yards and two touchdowns.
 But York proved to have the best game offensively.